ThomasRuby/LQICM_pass/README.md

 6824 | number of quasi-invariants *Instructions*
 43 | number of chunks with invariance degree >= 2

-We can suppose that over half of the times `licm` is performed, we find 6824 quasi-invariants instructions which is ~85% of the total invariants hoisted by `licm`.
-Plus we found 808 quasi-invariants chunks.

 ## Remarks

 Note that there are some restrictions on the form of the loop: some of the loops with several exit blocks, latches, rotated or without header are not analyzed.
-See that ~50% of the time, loops are not analyzed in the previous statistics, this is why results are biased (it's probably more).
+In the previous statistics it's ~50% of the time, this is why results are biased.

+Over only half of the loop analyzes `licm` performs, we find 6824 quasi-invariants instructions (~85% of the total invariants currently hoisted by `licm`).
+We can suppose that over all loop analyzes we should find more instructions than `licm`.
 We are currently working for the flexibility of our analysis.